Krisenberg/IoT/README.md

-# IoT-project
+# IoT lab class
-Project made for the IoT laboratory class
+Repo to store some files prepared for the IoT laboratory class.